fourdesire/sketch2unity-release/README.md

 This module consists of two parts: **sketch2json** and **json2unity**.

-- **sketch2json** is a sketch plugin that generates json files and images in your Sketch file, whcih supports Sketch up to version 52.3 (and Custom panel supports Sketch after version 43).
+- **sketch2json** is a sketch plugin that generates json files and images in your Sketch file, whcih supports Sketch up to version 52.3 (and custom panel supports Sketch after version 43).

 - **json2unity** then combines these files into Unity UI!

-## sketch2json [For Designers]
+## sketch2json [for designers]

 ### Usage
 1. Download **sketch2unity-xcode.sketchplugin**.